LiveI18n/expo-demo/README.md

 </LiveText>

-// Update global default language updateDefaultLanguage('es-ES'); // All LiveText components will now use Spanish
+// Update global default language updateDefaultLanguage('es-ES'); // All LiveText components will now use Spanish on re-render
 ```

 ## Demo Features